Tropical/Subtropical Evergreen Fruit Tree/Shrub

 Outdoors 9-11 with frost protection; Patio/Greenhouse 4+

-Grown from seed and ready to produce fruit within 2-3 years.
+Our Coffee is grown from seed and capable of producing fruit within 2-3 years.